BBC's Barnett Says No Deal is "Willy Waving" -

 Guido likes Emma Barnett’s pugnacious neo-Paxonian interviewing style.
 She seems to dish it out to all sides and manages to keep her personal politics off broadcast.
 Not off Twitter though…

 So a gentle reminder to a BBC journalist opposing the stated policy of both candidates to be the next Prime Minister.
 The BBC social media guidelines clearly state “We must not endorse or appear to endorse any other organisation, its products, activities, services, views or opinions… The personal use of the internet by BBC staff must be tempered by an awareness of the potential conflicts that may arise… editorial staff should not indicate their political allegiance.”
-Guido is unsurprised that a BBC hack is not keen on exiting the EU on no deal terms, but a little surprised they are tweeting their view…
+Guido is unsurprised that a BBC hack is not keen on exiting the EU on no deal terms, just a little surprised they are tweeting their view…